Buildstarted/buildstarted.com/_posts/2010-11-02-razor-without-mvc-part-ii.md

          typeof(CompilerGeneratedAttribute), true) != null;
 </code></pre>

-<p>With this information we can just to a nested conditional operator</p>
+With this information we can just to a nested conditional operator

 <pre><code>Type baseType = (modelType == null)
     ? typeof(TemplateBase)